0xBEEB/Tribot/README.md

 ## Usage

-Tribot currently resides on Freenode IRC and can be messaged for information.
+Tribot currently resides on Freenode IRC with the nick "trimetbot" and on irc.cat.pdx.edu with the nick "tribot".
+Tribot can be messaged for information.

 ### Commands